A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: System Model and Assumptions

-{\bf On-Off Attack:} The On-Off attack strategy is denoted with an Off:On ratio.
-In `Off' stage the adversary does not attack.
-In `On' stage the attacker manipulates a random number of inputs on each time slot.
-It may be noted that ratios with equal Off to On stages do not depict true inconsistency.
-Higher ratios like 2:1 and 3:1 are used in this paper.
-Remember that very high Off:On ratio hardly means the adversary behaves honest most of the time hence may not be realistic.
+{\bf On-Off Attack:} The On-Off attack strategy is defined with an Off:On ratio.
+In `Off' mode the adversary does not attack.
+In `On' mode the adversary manipulates a random number of inputs in each time slot.
+It may be noted that ratios with equal Off to On modes do not depict true inconsistency.
+Therefore, we use higher ratios like 2:1 and 3:1.
+Remember that very high Off:On ratio means that the adversary behaves honest most of the time which is not realistic.